 - Expand your definition of “family” and invite other friends who are in similar situations.
 You still do not have to cook – get all the fix-ins’ precooked from the grocery store.
 In this situation, it’s the community that matters, not the food.

-I encourage you to focus on your kids this Thanksgiving.
-Not what the media has excited us into doing.
+I encourage you to focus on yourself and your kids this Thanksgiving.
+Not what the media tries to have us feel.
 Not how happy our Facebook friends appear to be.

 Yes, holidays as a single parent can be hard.
 But they don’t have to be all the time.
 Thanksgiving can be what you allow it to be.
 May your Thanksgiving be filled with joy, as a single, happy parent!

 Stay encouraged and join the Single Mom 5 Day Positivity Challenge.

 This post is part of a 7-month Single Moms series “Secrets of a Successful Life” by Single Mom Bloggers.
 Each month, multiple amazing single mom bloggers will be writing on different topics.
 I pray you will find encouragement, acceptance, and belonging amongst these brave women!